Skip to main content

 Types of Bonds

 Bundesanleihen — German government bonds, considered one of the world's safest assets.
-Low yield, but virtually zero default risk [4].
+Lower yield than corporates, but virtually zero default risk [6].

 Investment Grade — bonds of companies with stable financial positions.
 Ratings assigned by agencies (Moody's, S&P, Fitch).